Airport travel and diabetes do not always mix flawlessly.

 My son and I have travelled extensively together, visiting many countries in his 11 years.
 While going through airport security with diabetes medication and accessories is not always difficult, sometimes it is.
 And it always comes down to a lack of awareness and education.

-In this video I describe the challenging experience of explaining what a Continuous Glucose Monitor is for, and how it works, to airport security.
-These devices cannot be taken through an airport x-ray machine and this can cause suspicion and hostility.
+It can be a challenging experience of explaining what a Continuous Glucose Monitor is for, and how it works, to airport security.
+According to the manufacturer, these devices cannot be taken through an airport x-ray machine and this can cause suspicion and maybe even hostility.

-I provide some tips on preparing for travel with diabetes such as documentation from company websites and letters from your doctor explaining your equipment.
-I also offer some advice on dealing with airport security when things become difficult.
+I have some tips on preparing for travel with diabetes such as documentation from company websites and letters from your doctor explaining your equipment.
 These nuggets of wisdom may be useful to you if you are traveling with diabetes, or if you’re the parent or caretaker of a child with Type 1.

 If you are traveling with diabetes, can you take your Continuous Glucose Monitor through airport X-rays, metal detectors or airport body scanners?
 Learn what the manufacturers recommend.